 Related articles: Porto to Aveiro

 Aveiro’s fortunes have always had a close connection to the ocean and that of the waterways which surround it.
-As a result, the city has experienced periods of great wealth, and devasting low points, to such an extent that the city was nearly wiped out.
+As a result, the city has experienced periods of great wealth, and devasting low points, to such an extent that the city was almost wiped out.

 The Romans were the first to identify Aveiro as a harbour and considered the location as the best-sheltered harbour on the western side of the Iberian Peninsula.
 Up until the mid-16th century, Aveiro was a prosperous city, with a major fishing fleet and significant sea trade.

 This all changed in 1575 after an incredibly powerful winter storm dredged up the seabed, forming a sandbank along the mouth of the harbour.
 This blocked the port and created the Ria de Aveiro lagoon.
-Along with losing all of the prosperous trade routes, the stagnant lagoon bred diseases which ravaged the population.
+Along with losing all of the prosperous trade routes, the stagnant lagoon bred diseases, which ravaged the population.
 In less than twenty years the population of Aveiro went from 30,000 to less than 5,000.

-The nuns used the egg whites to starch their habits, so there was an abundance of egg yokes, and these were used to make sweet pastries and cakes.
+The nuns used the egg whites to starch their habits, so there was an abundance of egg yolks, and these were used to make sweet pastries and cakes.
 With the expulsion of all religious orders in the 19th century, the culinary expertise was transferred to the local bakeries.

-Later, Aveiro became a major stop along the Lisbon-Porto railway, where women in traditional dress would sell the cakes onboard the train, and the taste for Ovos Moles spread across the whole of Portugal.
+Later, Aveiro became a major stop along the Lisbon-Porto railway, women in traditional dress would sell the cakes onboard the train, and the taste for Ovos Moles spread across the whole of Portugal.